IkedaLab-Daniel/study-notes-vault/github-foundation-p1/Module-7.md

 - GitHub app Project scopes
 - Webhooks events for Project item metadata updates
 - GitHub Action to automate adding issues to Projects

+## Unit 3: How to create a project